loranger/ansible-playbooks/README.md

 [1] In fact, it MAY : You have to comment some playbook lines in order to bypass the unrequested roles.
+You could also add your own role or any [ansible galaxy role](https://galaxy.ansible.com/intro)